jaredar1232/System-Design--BestBuy/README.md

 1. run "npm install"

-2a. run "npm seedP" to generate 10mil data points, seed the postgres database, and index the database 2b. run "npm seedM" to generate 10mil data points, seed the mongo database, and index the database
+2. A.. run "npm seedP" to generate 10mil data points, seed the postgres database, and index the database

+2. B.. run "npm seedM" to generate 10mil data points, seed the mongo database, and index the database
 - to use the mongoDB routes, Lines 10 & Lines 70-78 must be uncommented in the server/index.js file
 - also, comment out Line 11 & Lines 27-63
-- I suggest just using postgreSQL as it was the most optimized database.
+- I suggest just using postgreSQL as it was the most optimized database

 3. run "npm start"